 As with most cities in Japan, Kyoto’s public transport is top-notch.
 You can easily use Google Maps to chart out how to get from point A to point B with public transport in Kyoto.

-I highly suggest getting a train card (IC card) if you plan to use the public transport.
-It just makes everything so much easier, since you don’t need to buy ticket for every journey – you just have to tap the card in and out of the station.
+I highly suggest getting a train card (IC card) if you plan to use public transport.
+It just makes everything so much easier, since you don’t need to buy a ticket for every journey – you just have to tap the card in and out of the station.
 The local train card is called ICOCA in Kansai, but if you have Suica or Pasmo from Kanto / Tokyo (or IC card from other regions), those should work here too.

 2. Renting a Bicycle

 One option many might not know is renting a bike.
 This is what I did on my first visit to Kyoto and it allowed me to see more of the city.
 The area in Kyoto is not actually that big, so this is a very feasible option.
 We biked from Kyoto station to Arashiyama, and it only took about an hour with some detours.
 We rented our bikes at J-cycle for 800 yen a day.

 3. By Car

 On my latest visit, we rented a car as we were traveling with a toddler.
 I would say exploring Kyoto by car is not the most ideal, as the streets are quite narrow in the areas that you would want to visit as a tourist, and parking can get really expensive in Japan.
 We paid 1,000 – 1,500 yen each time we parked our car, which can really add up quickly.
 However, it was certainly the most convenient way when traveling with a toddler.
 You can rent a car from near Kyoto station here.

-Can I store my luggage in Kyoto station?
+Can I store my luggage at Kyoto station?

 Yes!!
 There are plenty of coin lockers to store your luggage at the train stations in Kyoto, or any other major train stations in Japan.
 You can choose the size of the lockers, ranging from 300 – 700 yen.
 Here is a photo of what it might look like: